jonase/eastwood/README.next.md

 ### `:local-shadows-var`

-#### A local name, e.g. a function arg or let binding, has the same name as a global Var, and is called as a function
+#### A local name, e.g. a function arg, let binding, or record field name, has the same name as a global Var, and is called as a function

 New in Eastwood version 0.1.5